 Khao Kradong Forest Park

 On the top is also a pool which is believed to be the mouth of the volcano.
 The views of Buriram town and the province are beautiful.
-The crater of the extinct volcano can be visited and crossed on a hanging bridge.
-The park is also home of quite a few interesting indigenous plants, animals and birds.
+The crater of the extinct volcano can be visited and crossed on a suspension bridge.
+The park is also home to quite a few interesting indigenous plants, animals and birds.

-A visit to Buriram without a trip to the Chang Stadium is like a trip to Manchester without a trip to Old Trafford.
+A trip to Buriram without a visit to the Chang Stadium is like a trip to Manchester without a visit to Old Trafford.
 Even if you can’t get a ticket for a Thai League match of Buriram United or there is just no match scheduled while you are in town, there are tours offered daily that allow you to go inside the stadium, the players changing room, the press room and more.

-- Find the full post about watching a football match in Buriram as well as more pictures and my video here.
+- Find the full post about watching a football game in Buriram as well as more pictures and my video here.